jonnybateman/Spring-Boot-Rest-API-Demo/README.md

 ### Request Response

-All responses to HTTP requests are returned in a specific JSON format as detailed in the tables below.
+All responses to HTTP requests are returned in a specific JSON format as detailed in the table below.

 |Endpoint|Response Attribute|Type|Descrition|
 |--------|------------------|----|----------|